lightbits/lightbits.github.io/euler2/euler2.markdown

     | -y    x    1 |
  -->

-Ok, here is the exciting part: if you go ahead and try, you will find that *any Euler angle order is equal to this matrix (for small angles)*.

-This hints at the idea that it wouldn't matter which Euler convention we chose to update our orientation, they would have pretty much the same effect.
+Ok, here is the exciting part: if you repeat the above steps, you will find that *any Euler angle sequence becomes equal to this matrix*.
+This means that it wouldn't matter which one we choose to update our orientation, they would have pretty much the same effect.

-But wait, isn't that *super suspicious*?
-Doesn't it make you wonder, *why*?
+Neat!
+But isn't that also super suspicious?

 <br>
 <br>